perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/directives.rst

         *code*
     %End

-This directive is used as part of the :directive:`%MappedType` directive to specify the handwritten code that converts an instance of a mapped type to a Python object.
+This directive is used as part of the :directive:`%MappedType` directive (when it is required) or of a class specification (when it is optional) to specify the handwritten code that converts an instance of a C/C++ type to a Python object.

+If used as part of a class specification then instances of the class will be automatically converted to the Python object, even though the class itself has been wrapped.
+This behaviour can be changed on a temporary basis from an application by calling the :func:`sip.enableautoconversion` function, or from handwritten code by calling the :c:func:`sipEnableAutoconversion` function.

 The following variables are made available to the handwritten code:

 *type* \*sipCpp
-    This is a pointer to the instance of the mapped type to be converted.
+    This is a pointer to the C/C++ instance to be converted.
 It will never be zero as the conversion from zero to ``Py_None`` is handled before the handwritten code is called.

 PyObject \*sipTransferObj
     This specifies any desired ownership changes to the returned object.
 If it